-4. Complainant: An individual at whom conduct that meets the definition of Prohibited Conduct is directed or alleged to have been directed.
-A Complainant must be participating or attempting to participate in the College's education program or activity at the time of filing a formal complaint.
-A person may be a complainant, or a respondent, even where no formal complaint has been filed and no grievance process is pending

-5. Days: Any reference to "days" contained in these procedures shall mean business days, excluding all recognized federal and state holidays and breaks during which classes are not in session.

-6. Education Program or Activity: all academic, educational, extracurricular, athletic, and other programs of Concorde occurring in the U.S., including locations or events, or circumstances over which the College exercised substantial control over both the Respondent and the context in which the sexual discrimination or harassment occurs, and also includes buildings owned or controlled by a student organization that is officially recognized by Concorde.

-7. Grievance Procedures: Procedures adopted and published by Concorde as set forth as in this policy.

-8. "In Writing": Use of the phrase "in writing" shall refer to submission of materials either electronically (e.g., via email or via hard copy format, sent via facsimile, U.S. mail or courier service, interoffice mail, or personal delivery) to the Lead Title IX coordinator.

-9. Supportive Measures: Non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without a fee or charge after Concorde obtains Actual Knowledge that Prohibited Conduct may have occurred, including but not limited to before or after the filing of a Formal Complaint.
-Supportive Measures must be available to Complainants and Respondents on an equitable basis and must be designed to:

-i. restore or preserve equal access to Concorde's education programs or activities without unreasonably burdening the other party;

-ii. protect the safety of all parties and the College's educational environment; and iii. deter Prohibited Conduct.

-10. Prohibited Conduct: Sex Discrimination and Sexual Harassment as defined in Title IX of the Education Amendments of 1972 (20 U.S.C. §§ 1681, et. seq.) and its implementing regulations (34 CFR 106, et. seq.) and the Title IX policy 04-018.

-11. Remedies: Actions taken to restore or preserve equal access to Concorde's education programs and activities.
+- participating or attempting to participate in the College's education program or activity at the time of filing a formal complaint.
+A person may be a complainant, or a respondent, even where no formal complaint has been filed and no grievance process is pending - 5.
+Days: Any reference to "days" contained in these procedures shall mean business days, excluding all recognized federal and state holidays and breaks during which classes are not in session. - 6.
+Education Program or Activity: all academic, educational, extracurricular, athletic, and other programs of Concorde occurring in the U.S., including locations or events, or circumstances over which the College exercised substantial control over both the Respondent and the context in which the sexual discrimination or harassment occurs, and also includes buildings owned or controlled by a student organization that is officially recognized by Concorde. - 7.
+Grievance Procedures: Procedures adopted and published by Concorde as set forth as in this policy. - 8.
+"In Writing": Use of the phrase "in writing" shall refer to submission of materials either electronically (e.g., via email or via hard copy format, sent via facsimile, U.S. mail or courier service, interoffice mail, or personal delivery) to the Lead Title IX coordinator. - g.
+Supportive Measures: Non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without a fee or charge after Concorde obtains Actual Knowledge that Prohibited Conduct may have occurred, including but not limited to before or after the filing of a Formal Complaint.
+Supportive Measures must be available to Complainants and Respondents on an equitable basis and must be designed to: - i. restore or preserve equal access to Concorde's education programs or activities without unreasonably burdening the other party; - ii. protect the safety of all parties and the College's educational environment; and - iii. deter Prohibited Conduct. - 10.
+Prohibited Conduct: Sex Discrimination and Sexual Harassment as defined in Title IX of the Education Amendments of 1972 (20 U.S.C. §§ 1681, et. seq.) and its implementing regulations (34 CFR 106, et. seq.) and the Title IX policy 04-018. - 11.
+Remedies: Actions taken to restore or preserve equal access to Concorde's education programs and activities.